Veterans & Servicemembers- Educational Benefits

 Yellow Ribbon Program

-Olivet is happy to participate in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program).
-A provision of the Post 9/11 Veterans Educational Assistance Act of 2008, this program provides matching funds from the Department of Veterans Affairs as a supplement to the Post-9/11 GI Bill.
+Olivet participates in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program).
+A provision of the Post 9/11 Veterans Educational Assistance Act of 2008, this program provides matching funds from the Department of Veterans Affairs as a supplement to the Post-9/11 GI Bill®.

 The Yellow Ribbon Program covers tuition and mandatory fees.
-Other fees (parking, lab fees, etc.) are not represented.
-These benefits will replace merit scholarships.
+Other fees (parking, lab fees, etc.) are not included.
+These benefits will replace institutional scholarship grants.
 Yellow Ribbon recipients will also receive a monthly housing allowance and an annual stipend for books and supplies which are both sent from the VA directly to the student.
-Students who are eligible for the Illinois MAP Grant will have those funds applied before the GI Bill and the Yellow Ribbon funds.
+Students who are eligible for the Illinois MAP Grant will have those funds applied before the GI Bill® and the Yellow Ribbon funds.

 Type of aid Scholarship